yishn/jsx-tikzcd/README.md

-# react-tikzcd
+# jsx-tikzcd

-React for tikzcd diagrams.
+Render tikzcd diagrams with JSX.
 This is a work in progress.